 - Do not make any sudden movements with the steering wheel.

 - The wheels should point in the direction of the road, so that you do not begin to skid when the grip returns.

 - Depress the clutch.

 - Release the accelerator.

 - Do not brake.

 Which type of tyre entails the greatest risk of aquaplaning?

-A) Extra-narrow tyres.
+- A) Extra-narrow tyres.

-B) Normal tyres.
+- B) Normal tyres.

+- C) Extra-wide tyres.

 C) Extra-wide tyres.